Learn about some basic concepts behind Cloudera Data Engineering (CDE) service to better understand how you can use the command line interface (CLI).

 - A 'job' is a definition of something that CDE can run.
 For example, the information required to run a jar file on Spark with specific configurations.

 - job run

 - A 'job run' is an execution of a job.
 For example, one run of a Spark job on a CDE cluster.

-- A 'resource' refers to a job dependency that has to be available to jobs at runtime.
+- A 'resource' refers to a job dependency that must be available to jobs

 filesis a directory of files that you can upload to CDE pods into a standard location (